martin-lizner/trezor-ssh-agent/README.md

 Status: [![Build Status](https://travis-ci.org/martin-lizner/trezor-ssh-agent.svg?branch=master)](https://travis-ci.org/martin-lizner/trezor-ssh-agent)

 ## Trezor SSH Agent for Windows (Putty, WinSCP and more)
+* Supported devices: Trezor, KeepKey

-Trezor SSH Agent is Windows application that enables users to authenticate to UNIX/Linux SSH server using their favorite apps like Putty, WinSCP or other Pageant-compatible clients (e.g. git) together hardware bitcoin wallets Trezor and KeepKey.
+Trezor SSH Agent is Windows application that enables users to authenticate to UNIX/Linux SSH server using their favorite apps like Putty, WinSCP or other Pageant-compatible clients (e.g. git) together hardware bitcoin wallets.
 Trezor SSH Agent is a GUI-enabled tray application that emulates Pageant process in Windows.
 It receives identity requests from SSH client (which gets it from SSH server), uses wallet hardware to sign challenge and sends data back.

 It is absolutely safe to use Trezor SSH Agent.
 No harm can be caused to your bitcoins or the wallet.
 Application never asks device for any Bitcoin related action, e.g. it never asks to sign tx.